Recruiting Prospective High School Students

 We work directly with individual and networks of high schools and college guidance counselors, to ensure that students are informed of and directed to appropriate college communities.
 But you should contact the school themselves to make sure they hear from you about Jewish life on your college.
 To help facilitate that, here is:

 - Complete list of every Jewish day school in North America – you can sort by ones which are/have high schools, denominations (ModernOrthodox, CentristOrthodox, Community, SolomonSchechter), and location by city and state.
-Each listing has the website and phone number for the school.
+Each listing has the website for the school.

 Plan for prospective student Shabbatons